Formation and fate of the born-again planetary nebula HuBi 1: Results

 The relatively small variation in velocity between the VLTP and pVLTP phases in both simulations is not enough to produce the hydrodynamic instabilities (e.g., Rayleigh-Taylor) reported in other works \citep{Stute2006,Toala2016}.
 As a consequence, our numerical results show the expansion of a smoothed shell expanding inside the old PN.

 Finally volume density renderings were created to mimic nebular images for both simulations at an integration time when the inner shell has a radius of 0.05~pc.
 The top-left panel of Figure~\ref{fig:rendered} shows the case of Run~A at 600 yr after the pVLTP evolution, while the top right panel shows Run~B at 100~yr of evolution.
 The rendered images were produced with the {\sc yt} software \citep{Turk2011} that allows to create images by casting rays through the 3D volume and integrating the radiation transfer equations with a transfer function that can be selected or modified by the user.
 Typically, the transfer function is chosen with transparency and/or colors that depend on the value of the field that is being rendered.
-To allow a fair comparison with the available NOT images, a Gaussian filter was apply to reduce the spatial resolution of the rendered images to $\sim1''$.
-The synthetic images in the bottom panels of Figure~\ref{fig:opt} reproduce the double shell morphology of HuBi\,1, revealing an additional clumpy intermediate structure which is present in Figure~\ref{fig:opt}, particularly in the contrast enhanced [N~{\sc ii}] image in its right panel.
+The images presented in Fig.~\ref{fig:rendered} use an opacity that varies linearly with density (denser is more opaque), considering only the densest regions, which correspond to number densities between $0.1$ and $1000~\mathrm{cm^{-3}}$.